yousefelassal/quote-cron/README.md

 > Do not scorn what you have received, nor envy the gains of others.
 He who envies others does not obtain peace of mind.

 > If you must tell me your opinions, tell me what you believe in.
 I have plenty of doubts of my own.

+> True wisdom comes to each of us when we realize how little we understand about life, ourselves, and the world around us.